 RULE 8.
-Presiding Officer to maintain order. - The Presiding Officer shall have general direction of the Hall of the Senate and shall be authorized to take such action as is necessary to maintain order, and in case of any disturbance or disorderly conduct in the galleries or lobbies, the Presiding Officer shall have the power to order those areas cleared.
+Presiding Officer to maintain order. - The Presiding Officer shall have general direction of the Hall of the Senate and shall be authorized to take such action as is necessary to maintain order.
+In case of any disturbance or disorderly conduct in the galleries or lobbies, the Presiding Officer shall have the power to order those areas cleared.
+In addition, the Presiding Officer shall, upon request by the President Pro Tempore, the Deputy President Pro